closed-up homes during the chilly flu season makes them virtual incubators of the

 severity.
 You'll also want to drink plenty of liquids.
 If your symptoms are severe – get in to see your doctor or consider going to your local emergency room.

+If you're not better after several days, call your doctor.
 It's time to replace doctor Mom care with doctor care of the licensed sort.

 About the Author